khotyash17/FlaskApp-with-MySQL-and-Dataframe-Automation/README.md

 # 📚 Student Registration System with CSV Exporter

 This project is a **Dockerized Flask Web Application** integrated with **MySQL** for storing student registration data.
-It also includes a **CSV Exporter service** that automatically extracts student data from the MySQL database and saves it into CSV files for easy reporting and analysis.
+It also includes a **CSV Exporter service** that automatically extracts student data from the MySQL database and saves it into CSV and xlxs files for easy reporting and analysis and using **Cron Job** this CSV file move to S3 evry 3 minutes and XLXS file will move to ower Gmail and this file is password protected.

 ---
 ## 🚀 Features
 - 🖥️ **Flask Web App** – Register and manage student data through a simple UI.
 - 🗄️ **MySQL Database** – Persistent storage of student details.
 - 🐳 **Docker Compose Setup** – Multi-container setup (Flask, MySQL, Exporter).
-- 📤 **CSV Export Automation** – Export student records into timestamped CSV files.
+- 📤 **CSV Export Automation** – Export student records into timestamped CSV files To **S3**.
+- 📧 **Gmail Automation** – Automatically send exported CSV files to the owner’s email via Gmail SMTP and file is password protected.
 - 🔗 **Custom Networking** – Containers communicate seamlessly via Docker bridge network.

 ---